-Table 8 summarizes the software results.
+The software implementation is simpler than the hardware one.
+In this case header and C files are generated for the parts of the system to be implemented in software.
+In Table 4 are summarized the software results.
 The first file represents the whole system in software.
+It contains the main function.
 The second file, processos.c, implements the threads in software.
 The next file, comunicacao.c, implements the communication in software.
 As there are no IO threads to be implemented in software, no files are generated.
 The last three lines of the table contain the three layers of the interface.
+As in the case of the hardware interface, the io\unit.c file is generated based on a description of the target architecture while the others are generated automatically.